roboogle/gtkmvc3/gtkmvco/docs/quickstart/source/index.rst

 ------

 A model is a class that is intended to contain the application's logic.
-It contains data and methods, and a subset of the data can be declared to be *observable*. ::
+A model contains data and methods, and a subset of the data can be declared to be *observable*. ::

  from gtkmvc import Model